Skip navigation

 The X-T4 features in-body image stabilization, helping to ensure smooth, steady footage without the need for additional stabilizing gear.

-Buy the Fujifilm X-T4 on Amazon
+My take on the Fujifilm X-T4

-Buy the Fujifilm X-T4 on Best Buy
+Buy the Fujifilm X-T4 on Amazon https://bestbuy.7tiv.net/k0Or20

 Blackmagic URSA Mini Pro 4.6K G2